 No one is going to reach the last page of Odyssey, close the covers, and not be newly knowledgeable about the album, the band, the era, and the industry.

 What about the actual music?
 The Elder is the proverbial eclectic mixed bag that harkens back to the Wicked Lester days.

 "Fanfare" is, in all honesty, laughable.
 The instrumental is a short segue to the next song, but the connection is disjointed and lacks the flow of Pink Floyd - The Wall.
-(Ironically, Elder producer Bon Ezrin handled the same duties for the legendary Pink Floyd double-album) "Fanfare" takes the listener to the very maligned song "Just a Boy", a tune referred in the book as something that belongs "on Broadway."
-Maybe so, but this is an underrated odd song with many nice, un-Kiss-like touches.
+(Ironically, Elder producer Bon Ezrin handled the same duties for the legendary Pink Floyd double-album) "Fanfare" takes the listener to the very maligned song "Just a Boy," a tune referred in the book as something that belongs "on Broadway."
+Maybe so, but this is an underrated odd song with many excellent, un-KISS-like touches.

-"World Without Heroes" is Gene Simmons major contribution to the album.
+"World Without Heroes" is Gene Simmons' top contribution to the album.
 The weird ballad has many intriguing touches and may arguably be the best track on the LP.
 "World Without Heroes" would have fit perfectly on Gene's 1978 solo LP.
-Or even the notorious Carnival of Souls CD of the 1990's.
+Or even the notorious Carnival of Souls CD of the 1990s.